Drop Buttermilk Biscuits and Sausage Gravy

 Gravy

-- 1 pound Italian pork sausage (I use Jimmy Dean)
+- 1 lb.
+Italian pork sausage, (I use Jimmy Dean), ground turkey also works

 - 1/3 cup all-purpose flour